Kitami (train): Service pattern and station stops

-Stations in brackets are only served by Kitami-bound trains.
+Stations in brackets are only served by Kitami-bound (eastbound) trains.

 Rolling stock

 Services are formed of one or two single-car KiHa 54 diesel cars based at Asahikawa Depot.
 Very occasionally, KiHa 150 diesel trains may be used.

 History

-The Kitami service was first introduced from 19 March 1988 as a seasonal "limited rapid" train service.
+The Kitami service was first introduced from 19 March 1988 as a seasonal "special rapid" train service.
 From 3 November 1988, it became a regular daily service.

 From 13 March 2004, the train became entirely no-smoking.

+The service was extended from Kitami to Abashiri in 2025, and downgraded from "special rapid" to "rapid".